-Through the WasteWise States Campaign, the Massachusetts Department of Environmental Protection (MassDEP) was the first state environmental agency in the country to partner with EPA in this effort.
+The Massachusetts Department of Environmental Protection (MassDEP) was the first state environmental agency in the country to partner with EPA in this effort.
 By joining WasteWise, you will be enrolled in both the national and state programs.

 Benefits of Joining

 - Participate in local and regional forums on waste reduction and recycling

 - Gain public recognition for successful waste reduction efforts

 - Use the Massachusetts WasteWise logo to promote its environmental efforts